/Electroplating of lithium – regulating nucleation and early growth through seed layers

-PhD - Leuven | More than two weeks ago
+Leuven | More than two weeks ago

-Today, state-of-the art Li-ion cells reach nearly 700 Wh/L and the ambition for next generation batteries targets 1000 Wh/L, which can be realised by Li metal anodes in conjunction with solid-state electrolytes.
+Today, state-of-the art Li-ion cells reach nearly 700 Wh/L and the ambition for next generation batteries targets 1000 Wh/L, which can be realized by Li metal anodes in conjunction with solid-state electrolytes.
 At the heart of this advanced technology is the process of continuous plating and stripping of lithium during the cycling of the battery.
 Owing to the highly reactive nature of Li, this is a complicated process with several challenges during both plating (for e.g., dendrite formation and growth, dead lithium, continuous interface change, short circuit etc.) and stripping (void formation, pitting, broken interface layers etc.).
 Adding to the issue is the choice of commercial current collectors like Copper or Nickel foils, which do not have good adhesion to Lithium metal and hence make it difficult to form Li thin films on their surface.
 Lithium plating predominantly leads to a non-planar dendritic surface because of several factors.
 The high surface diffusion barrier for Li (compared to Mg for example) leads to lower diffusivity of the adatom on the surface, and hence higher tendency to form dendrites (compared to Mg).
 Similarly, interaction energy between two adjacent adatoms of Li is much lower (compared to Mg) and do not readily form stable nucleation centres for smooth thin film growth.
 One mitigation strategy is to facilitate diffusion of Li during initial growth stages by introducing seed layers.
-These seed layers can be alloys, oxides or even organic materials that aid in surface diffusion of Li, resulting in smooth Li films.
+These seed layers can be alloys, oxides or even organic materials that aid in surface diffusion resulting in smooth Li films.

-Required background: Materials science, Electrochemistry
+Required background: Chemistry, Materials science, Electrochemistry

-Type of work: 80% experimental 20% literature
+Type of work: 80% Experimental, 20% Literature

 Supervisor: Philippe Vereecken